Best Documentaries about Northern Ireland and The Troubles

 Nearly a decade after the agreement, news network Al Jazeera visited Belfast to explore the lasting impact of the Troubles on the region.
 They set out to analyze the political, social, and economic consequences of the conflict and the effectiveness of the peace deal forged between the Republicans and the Unionists.

-During the documentary, viewers are acquainted with Belfast's murals and "peace walls", which stand as stark reminders of the region's troubled past.
-The murals, often painted by members of the community, depict the struggles, aspirations, and wounds inflicted during the conflict years.
+During the documentary, viewers are acquainted with Belfast’s murals and “peace walls”, which stand as stark reminders of the region’s troubled past.
+These murals, often painted by members of the community, vividly capture the scene in Belfast—reflecting the unique cultural and social environment shaped by years of conflict.
+The murals depict the struggles, aspirations, and wounds inflicted during the conflict years.
 On the other hand, the peace walls serve as physical barriers separating Catholic and Protestant neighborhoods, simultaneously protecting and segregating the communities.

 Despite the Good Friday Agreement, tension and distrust persist in certain parts of Northern Ireland.
 This documentary sheds light on those unresolved issues and the challenges faced in the journey toward reconciliation and lasting peace between the opposing communities.